bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_2_The_Forgotten_Forge.md

     - "Other than the Lord of Blades, who may have other agents seeking the schema, who knows what lurks in the hidden places beneath the city?
 Now that I think about it, Bonal did say that he would definitely need to bring fire on the expedition.
 I wonder what he meant?
 Anyway, I urge caution, but I am completely confident that you can handle anything you may encounter in your search."
     - If the PCs tell her about the final messenger, she looks troubled, then says that the Lord of Blades most definitely is aware of the situation.
 - Once the players agree, she asks them for the journal.
-  - "The location of the lost foundry is deep within the Dorasharn Tower, 57 levels below the tower’s present-day sewer system."
+  - "The location of the lost foundry is deep within the Dorasharn Tower, 57 levels below the tower's present-day sewer system."
   - "This map shows the way to reach the sewers of the Dorasharn Tower.
 Somewhere beyond the E-213 Valve Cluster you'll find a sealed door with the same mark as the one on Bonal's journal.
 Open the seal, and the tunnel beyond will take you to the long-forgotten level far below, where the foundry resides."

 #### Secrets